 The days of routine two-week hospitals stays following coronary artery bypass surgery are long gone.
-At the Aspirus Heart & Vascular Institute, our surgeons employ the broadest array of technologies and techniques in the region, allowing patients to choose the treatment most likely to get them back on their feet in a hurry.
+At Aspirus Heart & Vascular, our surgeons employ the broadest array of technologies and techniques in the region, allowing patients to choose the treatment most likely to get them back on their feet in a hurry.

 Beating heart surgery

-The Aspirus Heart & Vascular Institute was the first program in the region to perform and embrace this superior technique for bypass surgery.
+Aspirus Heart & Vascular was the first program in the region to perform and embrace this superior technique for bypass surgery.
 Beating heart surgery, also called “off-pump surgery,” has higher success rates, promotes faster recovery and reduces complications.
-AHVI surgeons are national leaders, performing about 95% of bypass surgeries using this technique, compared to a national rate of just 30%.
+AHV surgeons are national leaders, performing about 95% of bypass surgeries using this technique, compared to a national rate of just 30%.

 Surgery for atrial fibrillation